Code-Institute-Submissions/memory-game-1/README.md

  The player is expected to match the sequence **in the same order** .Once a button is clicked , the value is pushed into arrClick1.
  The two arrays are compared (elements,length,order), using **JSON.stringify**.

+ ### Testing:

+ I have tested the responsivness using google developer tools the provided small devices: